 - Issues: Pinpointing, prioritizing, and solving obstacles as they come

-Although Agile is not a goal setting methodology itself, it is a management principle often associate with OKRs.
+Although Agile is not a goal setting methodology itself, it's a management principle often associated with OKRs.
 It's about embracing outcome (customer) focus on product, while having a quick, iterative development process to reduce time to value.

 Learn more about OKRs and Agile

-After choosing a goal setting framework suitable to your needs, you can begin the goal setting process.
+After choosing a suitable goal setting framework, you can begin crafting and perfecting your goal setting process.
 Use the seven goal setting steps highlighted below to ensure you've established goals correctly and are on the right track.

 Step 1: Figure out your goals

-The first step of setting goals is figuring out what you want to achieve, why you want to achieve it, and when you want to achieve it.
+The first step of an actionable goal setting process is figuring out what you want to achieve, why you want to achieve it, and when you want to achieve it.
 If you’re unsure where to start, use your company’s comprehensive mission statement as a base.
 This way, you can work on setting goals for employees and teams based on your company’s priorities.